GadagiAmogh/GadagiAmogh/README.md

 Hey there 👋,

-In love with machines, as a Mechanical Engineer and an AI and ML Engineer.
+In love with machines, as a Mechanical Engineer and an AI/ML Engineer.

 A passionate Mechanical Engineer and AI enthusiast who wants to build game changing AL/ML products to help disabled.
 Want to talk about AI, just give a buzzz!